-I’m doing the JDRF One Ride to raise funds for type 1 diabetes (T1D) research!
+So I’m doing the JDRF One Ride to raise funds for T1D research!
 This means I will be riding from 1st to 30th September 2021 to achieve my KM target while competing against other cyclists across Australia.

-This year is particularly significant for myself and the T1D community as it marks 100 years since the discovery of insulin.
-I personally have been living with T1D for 47 years.
+This year is particularly significant for the T1D community as it marks 100 years since the discovery of insulin.
 Despite many advances in the past century, insulin remains the only treatment option for people living with type 1 diabetes.
-It is not a cure, it is life support.
 This means the needles, injections, finger pricks, bulky devices and constant monitoring remain a part of everyday life for anyone living with this condition.